 - Remove the prime rib from the refrigerator 4 hours before cooking.

-- minutes before cooking, bone and tie the meat (Optional)
+- OPTIONAL: Minutes before cooking, bone and tie the roast.

 - Rub the outside of the roast with high quality olive oil.